tjarkvandemerwe/tidyprompt/README.md

 ### Setup an LLM provider

-`tidyprompt` can be used with any LLM provider capable of completing a chat.
+‘tidyprompt’ can be used with any LLM provider capable of completing a chat.

-At the moment, `tidyprompt` includes pre-built functions to connect with various LLM providers, such as Ollama, OpenAI, OpenRouter, Mistral, Groq, XAI (Grok), and Google Gemini.
+At the moment, ‘tidyprompt’ includes pre-built functions to connect with various LLM providers, such as Ollama, OpenAI, OpenRouter, Mistral, Groq, XAI (Grok), and Google Gemini.

-With the `llm_provider` function, you can easily write a hook for any other LLM provider.
-You could make API calls using the `httr` package or use another R package that already has a hook for the LLM provider you want to use.
-If your API of choice follows the structure of the OpenAI API, you can very easily call the `llm_provider_openai` function and change the relevant parameters (like the url and the API key).
+With `llm_provider()`, you can easily write a hook for any other LLM provider.
+You could make API calls using the ‘httr’ package or use another R package that already has a hook for the LLM provider you want to use.
+If your API of choice follows the structure of the OpenAI API, you can call `llm_provider_openai()` and change the relevant parameters (like the URL and the API key).

 ``` r
 # Ollama running on local PC